fbpx

 NPR: 51% – Episode #1703: The Women’s Refugee Commission

-National Public Radio station WAMC interviewed Gayatri Patel, WRC’s vice president for advocacy and external relations, for its 51% radio show on the particular needs of women and girls in conflict and crises, including in Afghanistan and Ukraine.
+National Public Radio station WAMC interviewed Gayatri Patel, speaking as WRC’s vice president for advocacy and external relations, for its 51% radio show on the particular needs of women and girls in conflict and crises, including in Afghanistan and Ukraine.

 Stop Betraying the Women of Afghanistan